CAOTE: KV Cache Selection for LLMs via Attention Output Error-Based Token Eviction: CAOTE: KV Caching through Attention Output-Based Token Eviction

 \end{theorem} \begin{proof} Using Theorem \ref{thm:alpha_dash}, we can rewrite post-eviction attention output from Eq. \eqref{eq:attn_output_post_eviction_j}

 Replacing Eq. \eqref{eq:x_attn_dash_j} in Eq. \eqref{eq:eviction_error}, we get

 Hence proved. \end{proof}

 Using Eq. \eqref{eq:delta_X_attn_final} \textit{CAOTE} scores (or eviction error) for each token can be computed in parallel as the dependency on only on attention scores and value vectors.
 Note that this is the firsts formulation seamlessly integrating attention scores and value vectors into a single score.
 Any norm can be used for computing \textit{CAOTE} score and based on empirical results we choose $L_2$-norm.
+Evicting multiple tokens using \textit{CAOTE} formulation is discussed in \cref{appendix:multi_token_caote}.

-\subsection{CAOTE with general score-based eviction methods}
+\subsection{\textit{CAOTE} with general score-based eviction methods}

 The \textit{CAOTE} formulation allows the use of arbitrary scoring-based eviction methods to incorporate the values into their scoring mechanism, provided that the scores sum to 1.0.
 In practice, we can adjust the raw eviction scores without changing their relative order by simple normalizations (affine transformations).
 Let $H$ be the set of retention scores and $f^{\text{norm}}$ be the normalizing function.
 The \textit{CAOTE} score for general eviction methods is given by: